siyanapavlova/Advances_in_QA/README.md

 pip install -r requirements.txt
 ```

-### Train the Paragraph Selector with `train_ps.py`
+### Train the Paragraph Selector
-Pass a configuration file and a model name for execution.
+Execute `train_ps.py` and pass a configuration file and a model name for execution.
 The model name will be used to **create a directory with all outputs** (model config, model parameters, losses, times, scores during training).
 Example:
 ```
-python3 train_ps.py config/train_ps_final.cfg my_model
+python3 train_ps.py config/train_ps_final.cfg my_ps_model
 ```

-### Train the DFGN with `train_dfgn.py`
+### Train the DFGN
-Training a DFGN means that the Encoder, FusionBlock, and Predictor modules are trained jointly, using a ParagraphSelector model and the EntityGraph module to process a question before it is encoded.
+Training a DFGN with `train_dfgn.py` means that the Encoder, FusionBlock, and Predictor modules are trained jointly, using a _previusly trained_ ParagraphSelector model and the EntityGraph module to process a question before it is encoded.
 This script runs similarly to `train_ps.py`:
 ```
-python3 train_dfgn.py config/train_dfgn.cfg my_dfgn
+python3 train_dfgn.py config/train_dfgn.cfg my_dfgn_model
 ```
-[TODO update this section?]
-Have a look at the config file used in this example in oder to get an idea of the required (and optional) parameters for training.
-If you run into issues with your GPU, try setting device-related parameters to "False" or to 'cpu'.
-The batch size might have to be very small.
+Have a look at the config file used in this example in order to get an idea of the required (and optional) parameters for training.
+If you run into issues with your GPU, try setting device-related parameters to "False" or decrease the batch size.
+For training DFGN, it might have to be below 4.

-### Test the Paragraph Selector with `eval_ps.py`
+### Test the Paragraph Selector
 This is just as straightforward as training: upon execution, pass a configuration file and name of the model that you want to test to `eval_ps.py` and the script will compute precision, recall, F1 score, and accuracy and log them:
 ```
 python3 eval_py.py config/eval_ps.cfg my_ParagraphSelector_model